popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

     * this is important as it's a place where info gets peer reviewed
     * and other benefits of adding species
     * and future YAML idea
+    * Also discuss addition of selection to models
 - question: where do the "typical use cases" go in?
 Maybe in the introduction?
   * refer to original paper
   * testing/benchmarking software